Primitive Lie algebras of rational vector fields: Transitive and complete Lie algebras

 \section{Transitive and complete Lie algebras}

-Throughout the text, we fix $n\ge1$, and we denote by $\VF(\mathbb C^n,0)$ the (infinite-dimensional) Lie algebra of germs of complex analytic vector fields at the origin of $\mathbb C^n$.
-In this paragraph, we present some simple facts about transitive Lie subalgebras of $\VF_n=\VF(\mathbb C^n,0)$ and its formal counterpart $\VFR_n$, the Lie algebra of formal vector fields in $n$ variables.
+Throughout the text, we fix $n\ge1$, and we denote by $\VF_n$ the (infinite-dimensional) Lie algebra of germs of complex analytic vector fields at the origin of $\mathbb C^n$.
+In this paragraph, we present some simple facts about transitive Lie subalgebras of $\VF_n$ and its formal counterpart $\VFR_n$, the Lie algebra of formal vector fields in $n$ variables.
+In these contexts, transitivity of a Lie subalgebra $ \mathfrak g \subset \VF_n$ (or $\VFR_n$) means that the evaluation at $0$ from $\mathfrak g$ to $T_0 \mathbb C^n$ is onto.

-We consider a Lie subalgebra $\mathfrak g\subset\VFR_n$ such that the isotropy subalgebra $\mathfrak h$ at $0$ has codimension $n$.
-The vector space $\mathfrak g/\mathfrak h$ identifies with the tangent space $T_0\mathbb C^n$ by evaluating each element $v\in\mathfrak g$ at $0$.
+A transitive Lie subalgebra $\mathfrak g\subset\VFR_n$ has an isotropy subalgebra $\mathfrak h$ at $0$ of codimension $n$, and the vector space $\mathfrak g/\mathfrak h$ is identified with the tangent space $T_0\mathbb C^n$ by the evaluation at $0$.
 Although our main result only involves finite-dimensional Lie algebra of rational vector fields, many of the transitive Lie algebras properties mentioned in this work remain valid in the infinite-dimensional and formal case.
 A good account of their structure is given in \cite{MR756031} to which we will refer at multiple places.

 \begin{lemma} Let $\mathfrak g\subset\VFR_n$ and $\mathfrak h \subset \mathfrak g$ be as above.
 Then $\mathfrak h$ contains no non-zero $\mathfrak g$-ideal. \end{lemma} \begin{proof} Denote by $\M=(x_1,\ldots,x_n)$ the maximal ideal of $\C[[x_1,\ldots,x_n]]$, and define the order $\mathrm{ord} (w)$ of an element $w \not=0$ of $\VFR_n$ as the smallest integer $m \geq 0$ such that the image of $w$ in $\VFR_n/\M^{m+1} \VFR_n$ is not zero.
 When $w\in\mathfrak h$, i.e $\mathrm{ord}(w)\geq 1$, there exists, by transitivity, an element $v\in\mathfrak g$ such that $\mathrm{ord}([v,w])= \mathrm{ord}(w)-1$.
 Let now $\mathfrak k\subset\mathfrak h$ be a $\mathfrak g$-ideal, and, assuming non-trivial, let $w\in\mathfrak k$ be of minimal order.
-Then $\mathfrak k$ should also contain $[v,w]$ what contradicts minimality. \end{proof}
+Then $\mathfrak k$ should also contain $[v,w]$, what contradicts minimality. \end{proof}